Nittaany/Water-Level-Controller/readme.md

 - **Accurate Measurement:** The sensor calculates water level percentage based on a calibrated value stored in EEPROM.
 - **Smart Pump Control:** A motor-driven wheel (representing a water pump) starts rotating when the water level is low and stops when the level is full.
-- **Prototype Innovation:** Instead of using real water, a paper model blocks the ultrasonic sensor to mimic the water level in a tank.
+- **Prototype Innovation:** Instead of using real water, a paper blocks the ultrasonic sensor to mimic the water level in a tank.

 > **Check the image above for our working model!**